Answer a few simple questions to make your document in minutes

 Making a Painting Contract

-More detail may be included if there are special tasks associated with the painting.
+More custom modifications are possible, if necessary.
 For example, if the job requires the painter to strip existing paint or tear down wallpaper in order to prepare for the painting, this information should be contained in the contract.
 By documenting the full scope of the job, both parties are protected.
-Finally, the Painting Contract should contain the start date, the length the project is anticipated to take, and the completion date of the project.
-Payment arrangements, including deposits required and final payment information, should also be included.

 The good news is you do not have to reinvent the wheel to write a good contract for a painting job.
 In fact, with Rocket Lawyer, you can make a Painting Contract easily, regardless of whether you are a painting contractor or the person who will be hiring a painter.